git-town/git-town/website/src/commands/propose.md

 like branch and source/target repository.
 It also [syncs](sync.md) the branch to merge before opening the pull request.

-You can create proposals for repositories hosted on:
+You can create pull requests for repositories hosted on:

 - [Bitbucket](https://bitbucket.org)
 - [Gitea](https://gitea.com)